mergesort/mergesort.github.io/_posts/2017-10-24-dev-chats-joe-fabisevich-sam-jarman.md

 title: Dev Chats - Joe Fabisevich
 description: >
   This is an interview that I did with Sam Jarman, originally posted [on his blog](https://www.samjarman.co.nz/blog/mergesort).
-tags: [featured, industry, iOS, productivity, programming]
+tags: [industry, iOS, productivity, programming, featured]
 ---

 #### Introduce yourself!
 Who are you?
 Where do you work?